saba2003/user-management-dashboard/README.md

 ```

-Go to the db directory and run the json server
+Open the project in a seperate terminal go to the project's db directory and run the json server
 ```bash

 cd src/app/db